 MHA cannot guarantee that a transfer request will be approved or how long it will take to process a transfer request.
 MHA will, however, act as quickly as possible to move a tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking to another unit, subject to availability and safety of a unit.
 If a tenant reasonably believes a proposed transfer would not be safe, the tenant may request a transfer to a different unit.
 If a unit is available, the transferred tenant must agree to abide by the terms and conditions that govern occupancy in the unit to which the tenant has been transferred.
 MHA may be unable to transfer a tenant to a particular unit if the tenant has not or cannot establish eligibility for that unit.
 If MHA has no safe and available units for which a tenant who needs an emergency is eligible, MHA will assist the tenant in identifying other housing providers who may have safe and available units to which the tenant could move.
 At the tenant's request, MHA will also assist tenants in contacting the local organizations offering assistance to victims of domestic violence, dating violence, sexual assault, or stalking that are attached to this plan.

-Emergency Transfers: Public Housing (PH) Program

-If you are a public housing resident and request an emergency transfer as described in this plan, MHA will attempt to assist you in moving to a safe unit quickly.
+Emergency Transfers: Public Housing (PH) Program If you are a public housing resident and request an emergency transfer as described in this plan, MHA will attempt to assist you in moving to a safe unit quickly.
 MHA will make exceptions as required to policies restricting moves.

-Emergency transfers for which you are not required to apply for assistance include the following:

-- Public housing unit in a different development - Public housing unit in the same development, if you determine that the unit is safe may also request an emergency transfer to the following programs for which you are required to
+Emergency transfers for which you are not required to apply for assistance include the following: - Public housing unit in a different development Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5" - Public housing unit in the same development, if you determine that the unit is safe (macrical ois At your request, MHA will refer you to organizations that may be able to further assist you.
+You may also request an emergency transfer to the following programs for which you are required to apply for assistance: - HCV tenant-based program Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5" HOW : 41 1 :4 indent at.
+0.3